“It’s you!” she repeated.

-“Are you going to say anything else?
-Or just keep repeating yourself like a lunatic?”
-He asked coldly.
+“Are you going to say anything else, or just keep repeating yourself like a lunatic?”
+Ethan asked coldly.

 She suddenly calmed down.
 It was odd to see her switching mannerisms in an instant.

 “So you are not of this world?
 From whence do you come?” she eyed him in the way of an avid entomologist studying an interesting insect.

 “Fuck!” he slapped his forehead.
 She was a prisoner like him, and probably knew nothing about his origins, and he’d just freely admitted to coming from another world.
 At that moment, he made a solemn promise to himself.
 No more blunders!
 He couldn’t afford to be making mistakes like this again.